 The Minnesota men's cross country/track programs is directed by one of their own in Golden Gopher alum Steve Plasencia.
-Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 19th season at the helm of the cross country team and seventhas the head coach of the Minnesota men's cross track & field program.
+Plasencia, a 1979 Minnesota graduate and an All-American runner for the Maroon and Gold, begins his 20th season at the helm of the cross country team and eighth as the Director of Men's Cross Country and Track & Field at the University of Minnesota.

 Plasencia's Gophers struggled to stay healthy in 2009, but finished the season strong placing 24th at the NCAA Championships.
 Hassan Mead continued to add to Gopher history winning his second Big Ten title and capturing All-America honors.
 Mead's 16th-place finish at NCAAs earned his third All-America honor, joining only Chris Rombough with that many national honors in a Gopher career.